 - a copy of the Range Standing Orders – including Ammunition Danger Area information

 - a copy of the inspection report prepared by the Shooting Range Inspector

 - evidence that you are authorised to make the application if you are not the Shooting Range Operator, such as a letter or a copy of the minutes from the meeting that authorised you.

 How to submit electronically

 Upload your documents to the secure Police portal.

 You’ll need to scan the form and have electronic copies of your supporting information to upload.

 Documents must be JPG, JPEG, PNG or PDF file types and each file must not be more than 5 MB.

-How to submit your application by post
+How to submit by post